henrykmichalewski/henrykmichalewski.github.io/index.md

 ## Bio

 Prior to 2015, my research focused on pure mathematics and theoretical computer science, covering logic, foundations, game theory, and optimization.
 I subsequently pivoted to work exclusively on machine learning.
-Throughout my career, I have been fortunate to interact with supportive leadership and collaborate with exceptional researchers.
+Throughout my career, I have been fortunate to interact with leadership that supported new research directions and collaborate with exceptional researchers who made it possible to pursue these directions.

 Before joining Google in 2019, I worked on [reinforcement learning for theorem proving](https://proceedings.neurips.cc/paper/8098-reinforcement-learning-of-theorem-proving.pdf), a [sim2real project with Volkswagen](https://www.mimuw.edu.pl/~henrykm/pubs_2019/sim2real_outdoor.pdf), and [model-based RL](https://arxiv.org/abs/1903.00374).
 At Google, I have contributed to [PaLM](https://arxiv.org/abs/2204.02311), [early program synthesis work with LLMs](https://arxiv.org/abs/2108.07732), [Scratchpad](https://arxiv.org/abs/2112.00114), and [Minerva](https://arxiv.org/abs/2206.14858).
 More recently, I worked on the [math-specialized model presented in the Gemini 1.5 report](https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf), [Big Sleep](https://googleprojectzero.blogspot.com/2024/10/from-naptime-to-big-sleep.html), [AlphaProof](https://www.nature.com/articles/s41586-025-09833-y), and all iterations of the main Gemini models.
 Leveraging Google’s infrastructure, I have conducted thousands of experiments and submitted over 1,000 pull requests—roughly half of which were to the Gemini codebase.